 I must confess, though, that the real reason I love EFT is because it has changed my own relationships.
 We call it “attachment theory” but for many of us it is about learning to love.
 I had a lot to learn about love.
 We know more about love than we ever have.
 As I’ve become more accessible, responsive and engaged—the hallmarks of what we’re fostering in EFT--my relationships have deepened.
 I am a grateful mom, stepmom, mother-in-law and grandmother.

 I've been a Seattle psychologist in private practice since 1984.
 I see individuals and couples (spouses and partners, parents and adult children, coworkers and teammates).
 I have been trained in Emotionally Focused Therapy.
 More about me is available here.

-I am a Certified Emotionally Focused Therapist.
+I am a Certified EFT Therapist and am in training to be a Certified EFT Supervisor.
 This means I have submitted videos of my work with couples to the International Centre for Excellence in Emotionally Focused Therapy - as well as having documented my qualifications for this work.

 Love what you do,

 Love who you do it with